 If "no", then CHEM 110 is probably the best choice.
 You will be at a disadvantage if you enroll in CHEM 142 without high school chemistry.

 Math is the universal language of science and an important component of the chemistry and biochemistry curriculum.
 At the UW, entering students who do not have college credit for math will need to take the Math Placement test at the Office of Educational Assessment before registering.
 This test will indicate the math level for which you are eligible to register.
 The recommended level of math placement for CHEM 120 and CHEM 142 is MATH 120 (pre-calculus).
 If you placed below MATH 120 and are hesitant about your math skills, it is advisable to delay taking CHEM 120 or CHEM 142 until you are at the level of MATH 120.
 Ideally, CHEM 142, 152, 162 should be taken concurrently with the calculus sequence, MATH 124, 125, and 126.
-For Advanced General Chemistry (CHEM 144) and Honors General Chemistry (CHEM 145), strong math skills are essential; the official prerequisites for these courses include MATH 124 which can be taken concurrently.
+For Accelerated General Chemistry (CHEM 143) and Honors General Chemistry (CHEM 145), strong math skills are essential.
+For CHEM 143 the official prerequisites is placement into MATH 124, and CHEM 145 requires MATH 124 which can be taken concurrently

 Several majors on campus require chemistry as a degree requirement.
 However, the required sequences vary from major to major.
 See the Degree Programs website or consult a department advisor for specific information.
 If you are undecided about a major you should investigate the various degree programs for which you have an interest, and then choose the chemistry sequence that will meet or exceed the requirements for all, as well as keeping your options open.
 If you want help in choosing a major talk with the departmental advisors and/or attend one of the Gateway Center's Undergraduate Advising Office workshops on "How to Choose a Major", which are offered frequently during the academic year.